 Learning Essentials is a year-long faculty learning community for to support new faculty as they transition to Pitt.
 The program consists of monthly lunch meetings, in which junior faculty members will be able to connect with more experienced colleagues on teaching issues.
 Classroom observations and one-on-one feedback sessions will also be offered.
 More information is available at the Teaching Center.

 Faculty Development Workshops

-First Tuesday of the Month Faculty Development Workshops and other professional development workshops are offered by the Office of the Provost throughout the year to facilitate productive and rewarding academic careers for all faculty.
-These workshops, focusing on a wide variety of topics of interest, are held over lunch on the first Tuesday of each month.
-Previous workshops have included “Using Career Coaching to Help Faculty Advance through the Ranks"; “Negotiation Tips, Skills, and Strategies for Academic Leaders”; “Overview of the Tenure and Promotion Process”; and many more.
+First Monday of the Month Faculty Development Workshops and other professional development workshops are offered by the Office of the Provost throughout the year to facilitate productive and rewarding academic careers for all faculty.
+These workshops, focusing on a wide variety of topics of interest, are held over lunch on the first Monday of each month during the academic year.
+Previous workshops have included “Using Career Coaching to Help Faculty Advance through the Ranks"; “Effective Faculty Performance Reviews”; “Negotiation Tips, Skills, and Strategies for Academic Leaders”; “Overview of the Tenure and Promotion Process”; “Me?
+Bias?” and many more.